 Although some dishes are eaten all around the country, each region in Italy has its specialties and local varieties.
 These specialties are based on the local produce and cooking style.
 Enjoying the food in Italy goes far beyond trying every pasta dish on the menu.
 Food can be an immersive experience in Italy.
 If you want to know more about Italian cuisine and food culture, here are the top 10 food experiences to have in Italy:

-After trying the food in Italy, you won’t be able to go without.
+After trying the food in Italy, you won’t be able to go without it.
 So why not learn how to cook all those delicious dishes yourself?
 That way you can take a bit of Italian cuisine home with you and delight your friends and family.
 You can find cooking classes in any Italian city, but the biggest selection is in tourist hot spots such as Rome and Florence.

-Some teach you specific skills such as pasta or pizza making; others focus on local traditional dishes.
+Some teach you specific skills such as pasta or pizza-making; others focus on local traditional dishes.
 Cooking classes are a fun activity to do with friends, family, or a significant other.
 But cooking classes are also a great way to meet other travelers and make new friends.
 Check tour sites such as Viator, Tripadvisor, and Airbnb experiences for classes at your destination.

 Like all places in Italy where groups of people converge, expect it to be loud and chaotic.
 A lot of Italian markets have both an outdoor and indoor space.
 Outside is where you find the fresh produce and sometimes clothing, home equipment, and other goods.
 The indoor space is for meat, fish, cheese, and deli products.
 This is where you find delicious hams, tasty seafood, and beautiful cheeses.

 No Italian meal is complete without a glass of Italian wine.
-Viticulture was first brought to Italy by the Greek in around 800 BC.
+Viticulture was first brought to Italy by the Greeks in around 800 BC.
 Now, Italy is the biggest wine producer in the world.
 You’ll be amazed at the quality of even cheap house wines in restaurants.

 Different grapes fare well in different regions, so there is a large variety of wines in Italy.
-Generally speaking, the north mostly produce lighter white wines, the south heavy reds.
+Generally speaking, the north mostly produces lighter white wines, the south heavy reds.
 The best Italian wines have a DOC label, which signifies a regional product.
 The production of these wines is closely monitored and has to adhere to strict rules.

 One of the most famous regional wines is Chianti.
 The Chianti region lies in Tuscany, close to Florence.
 Because Florence is such a tourist hot spot, many people choose to spend a day in the Chianti countryside.
 The vineyards there cater to the tourists by offering tours of the grounds, the factory, the cellar and, of course, a wine tasting.
 Some tours combine several vineyards and transportation to and from the city.
 You can also drive yourself as many vineyards allow private visits and walk-ins.